ansys/pystk/doc/source/api/ansys/stk/core/graphics/ModelArticulationCollection.rst

 ModelArticulationCollection
 ===========================

-.. py:class:: ModelArticulationCollection
+.. py:class:: ansys.stk.core.graphics.ModelArticulationCollection

-   Bases: py:obj:`~IModelArticulationCollection`
+   Bases: py:obj:`~ansys.stk.core.graphics.IModelArticulationCollection`

    A collection containing a model primitive's available articulations.
 A model articulation identifies geometry on the model and is a collection of transformations that can be applied to that geometry.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ModelArticulationCollection

 Overview
 --------